 Q. What does happen when a child doesn’t learn to read in school?

 A terrible downward spiral.
-Little kids never raise their hands and say they don’t understand something.
+Little kids will never raise their hands and tell their teachers they don’t understand something.
 Children do not yet know that asking questions is the sign of a confident and smart student.
 Instead, little kids think they are the only ones who don’t understand something, and no little kid wants to be singled out like that.
-So, instead of saying they have no idea what the teacher is talking about, these kids tend to take one of two paths.
+So, instead of saying they have no idea what the teacher is talking about, those kids tend to take one of two paths.
 One, they either move to the back of the room and become totally silent in class.
 They rarely participate and they will pretend to read during independent reading time, a period which most schools have where kids are supposed to read to themselves.
 Or, two, these children become behavior problems.

 Inevitably, the day will come when the teacher realizes the child is reading way below grade level.
 That usually happens in third grade.
 But teachers never say, “Hey, maybe there is something wrong with the way I am teaching,” because they do not know there may be something wrong with the way they are teaching.
-This is how they have been taught to teach, either in college or by the school where they work, and they have faith in those institutions.
+This is how they have been taught to teach, either in college or by the training they received through the school where they work, and they have faith in those institutions.

 No surprise there, right?
 You have a smart kid who does not know how to read because no one ever taught him or her how to.
 But the horror of this story is that this discrepancy between a relatively high IQ and a low reading level, will result, as I’ve said, in the child being labeled learning disabled, even though there is nothing neurologically wrong with him or her.